AuroraWright/owocr/README.md

 This uses code from/references these people/projects:
 - Viola for working on the Google Lens implementation (twice!) and helping with the pyobjc VisionKit code!
-- @rtr46 for contributing a big overhaul allowing for coordinate support and JSON output
+- @rtr46 for contributing a big overhaul allowing for coordinate support and JSON output, and for the initial Chrome Screen AI implementation!
 - @bpwhelan for contributing code for other language support and for his ideas (like two pass processing) originally implemented in the Game Sentence Miner fork of owocr
 - @bropines for the Bing code ([Github issue](https://github.com/AuroraWright/owocr/issues/10))
 - @ronaldoussoren for helping with the pyobjc VisionKit code